What the study found

 - Research title:

-- Existence, uniqueness, and comparison for anisotropic evolution equations
+- Existence, comparison, and uniqueness shown for anisotropic evolution equations

 - Authors: